-11.6 Teacher Records
+10.6 Teacher Records

 Teacher records need to be ongoing and cumulative, manageable, accessible and useful.
+All assessment data must be recorded on Pupil Progress.
 They must be easy to interpret and based upon evidence drawn from the processes of learning as well as from their products.
 The first part of all teacher records is the Baseline information/threshold issued in September.
 These will include cognitive abilities tests, raw scores, records of individual pupil monitoring and attainment targets for end of KS4 and KS5.